Spray paint a motorcycle by powder coating the frame

 Special colours not available in powder

-If the bike requires a special colour unavailable in powder, many clients ask for the frame to be striped, blasted and primed in powder.
-It can then be wet painted in two-pack polyurethane, acrylic, cellulose, or many other types of wet paint.
+If the bike requires a special colour unavailable in powder, many clients ask for the frame to be stripped, blasted and primed in powder.
+It can then be wet painted in two-pack polyurethane, acrylic, cellulose or many other types of wet paint.
 This has the advantages of the protective qualities of powder with the colours of wet paint.

 What we do to your frame